carlosgub/PiggyBank/README.md

 - **Data Security:** Your financial data is securely offline stored to ensure your privacy and confidentiality.
 - **Platform Compatibility:** Built with Kotlin Multiplatform technology, the app works seamlessly on both Android and iOS devices.
 - **Offline Functionality:** All data is stored locally on your device, allowing you to access and manage your finances even without an internet connection.
+-  **Unit Testing:** Comprehensive unit tests to ensure the reliability and stability of the app's codebase.

 #### Technologies Used